chenmengyang/learning_dairy/Mysql/Tutorial.md

 2. mysql -h hostname -u cmy -p
--- if server is installed on local computer, don't need -h option mysql -u cmy
+-- if server is installed on local computer, don't need -h option mysql -u cmy mysql -u root (sometimes we need root privilige to do things, for example:)
+   CREATE USER guest@localhost IDENTIFIED BY 'guest123'; (create a new user) GRANT ALL PRIVILEGES ON *.* TO guest@localhost; (grant priv....)

 -- some simple queries
 -- return the version of database, current_date. notice unlike oracle, mysql not need dual table.